zjkhurry/stereopsis-anything/readme.md

 <img src="img/icon.png" alt="ico" style="width: 200px; height: auto;">
 </div>

 **Stereopsis Anything** can convert 2D content on the screen in real-time into stereoscopic images (spatial videos) that are theoretically compatible with various AR/VR glasses, such as Rayneo Air 1s/2s, X1, X2, Nreal Air, etc. The project is specifically optimized for macOS and is designed to work best on Mac systems.
+But it can still work with windows and linux I think.
 ![stereo image](img/1.jpeg)
 ![stereo image](img/2.gif)